Sleepypiggi/Work_Notes/docs/1_PRODUCTS/1_WHOLE_LIFE.md

 !!!
 Note

-    Another interesting perspective is that whole life insurance is also a form of **forced saving** for those who have poor saving habits.
+    Although BTIR is mathematically superior, some may still opt for whole life or its variants as it is a form of forced saving/investment.

+    Additionally, not all individuals understand capital markets and would rather let a financial institution (insurer) handle the investments.

 The key advantage of whole life insurance is that the insured only needs to go through **medical underwriting once**, and the rates are locked in at the time of purchase.
 Regardless of how the health of the insured deteriorates, the policy will remain in-force at the same premium rate.
 This is in contrast to purchasing term insurance and then renewing it later in life, where the premium rates would increase substantially.
-Naturally, this privilege is unfortunately only available to those who can afford the high cost of whole life insurance at a young age.
+Naturally, this privilege is **unfortunately only available to those who can afford the high cost of whole life insurance** at a young age.

 ### **Policy Loan**